What is Elgin National Little League?

 Each league is guided by a Board of Directors, five to 25 adult volunteers from the community.
 The local league Board of Directors, elected from and by the adult members of the league, is responsible for the day-to-day operations of the league within the rules, regulations and policies of Little League.
 Local Little Leagues are also provided with a suggested structure for organization, elections, etc., known as the league's "Constitution."
 Each league's Constitution must be reviewed and approved at the Regional Headquarters level.
 ENLL’s constitution and playing rules are posted on our website.
 A list of current Board members and their contact information is given on our homepage (www.elginnational.com).

-ENLL has a website (www.elginnational.com, a Facebook page, and an email list (sign up on www.elginnational.com).
-If you are not currently receiving our emails and wish to please sign up on the website.
+ENLL has a website (www.elginnational.com) and a Facebook page.
+If you are not currently receiving our emails and wish to please email firstname.lastname@example.org.

 The local little league is an all-volunteer operation.
 We can keep our registration costs low only because of parent volunteers.
 Parents are strongly encouraged to become involved in Little League.
 After completing a Little League volunteer application and passing a required national background check, parents may become involved in practices, and be eligible as coaches, managers, umpires, local league board members and other volunteer positions within the league.
 We have a continuing critical need for help with team managers, concessions, field maintenance, fund-raising, sponsorship, and board members.
 Please consider donating a few hours of your time to Little League.
 We cannot make this work without your help.